Oakhanger, Hampshire

 A Roman road passed through Oakhanger although no traces of it remain today.
-The first mention of the village came from a charter dating to the early 10th century, and the lands of Oakhanger were passed on by numerous families up until the early 20th century.
-The village contains four Grade II listed buildings, including Oakhanger Farmhouse and its three outbuildings.
-Oakhanger also has one pub, The Red Lion.
+Its first known mention is in a charter dated to the early 10th century, and the lands passed through numerous families until the early 20th century.
+It contains four Grade II listed buildings, including Oakhanger Farmhouse and its three outbuildings, and one pub, The Red Lion.
 St Mary Magdalene's Church was built in 1873.
 The former Royal Air Force station, RAF Oakhanger, still retains its satellite domes, although the station is now privately run.

 History

 A Roman road passed through the village although there are no visible signs of its existence.
 Both Roman and Mesolithic remains have been found in nearby Shortheath Common, including a large Roman hoard of 11,000 silver pieces.
 The village name has been spelled in various ways, including Acangre (10th century), Hohangra (early 12th century), Ochangra, Achangre, and Hachangre (late 12th century).
 Although the area has been settled since the Iron Age, the first mention of Oakhanger itself was in a charter from the early 10th century, which stated the boundaries of lands granted by Edward of Wessex to Frithestan, the Bishop of Winchester.
 In the reign of Edward the Confessor the lands of Oakhanger were assessed to be worth 40 shillings.
-At the time of the Domesday Survey in 1086, Oakhanger was held by Edwin, who had purchased it from Richard I. The identity of Edwin is unclear, however during the 12th century the manor was evidently held by a family that took the surname of Oakhanger – thus William de Oakhanger was in possession of the village in 1167.
+At the time of the Domesday Survey in 1086, Oakhanger was held by Edwin, who had purchased it from Richard I. The identity of Edwin is unclear; during the 12th century the manor was evidently held by a family that took the surname of Oakhanger – thus William de Oakhanger was in possession of the village in 1167.
 In 1250 James de Oakhanger, the grandson of William de Oakhanger, was inheritated the lands of the village until ownership was passed down to his son in 1279.
 William who died without children in 1317, leaving his brother John Paynel as his heir.
-Paynel died two years later, leaving his daughter Maud, the wife of Nicholas de Upton, heir to two parts of Oakhanger.
+Paynel died two years later and his daughter Maud, the wife of Nicholas de Upton, inherited two parts of Oakhanger.